 Plants are amazing organisms.
 Every year more scientific discoveries shed light on the fascinating lives of plants from tiny algae to ancient trees.
 A basic knowledge of botany can help with many outdoor activities from pruning to planting and forest restoration to harvesting while enriching forest hikes and seaside walks.

 This is a great course for any who have a love of nature and particularly for gardeners, woodlot owners, biology students, environmental educators and any one who likes to put on a pair of boots and get out on a trail.

 Burning firewood can be an affordable and potentially carbon neutral way to heat your home.
 However, the vast majority of fuelwood is harvested from clearcuts and even homeowners cutting their own wood can damage forestland.

-This three day course will introduce participants to all aspects of sustainable fuelwood harvesting: chainsaw safety, plant identification, forest ecology, tree extraction, pruning, splitting and stacking.
+This two-day course will introduce participants to all aspects of sustainable fuelwood harvesting: chainsaw safety, plant identification, forest ecology, tree felling, pruning, troubleshooting and more.